AxOS-project/AxOS-Hypr/README.md

 > [!IMPORTANT]
-> This edition is an extra edition: it will surely be less maintained

-> [!CAUTION]
-> This version will be available soon
+> This repository is empty because of the united ISO.
+See [AxOS-project/AxOS](https://github.com/AxOS-project/AxOS)

 <!-- TABLE OF CONTENTS -->
 <details>